Welcome

 THE PAROL EVIDENCE RULE

 The parol evidence rule states that where a contract has been put into writing, extrinsic evidence (including oral statements or earlier drafts) cannot be admitted to add to, vary, or contradict the written terms.
-The rationale is that the written document is intended to be the entire record of the agreement.
+The rationale is that the written document is intended to be the entire record of the agreement, promoting certainty and preventing disputes about alleged unwritten terms.

 Key Term: Parol Evidence Rule